lbh1220/airsim_simple_pkg/airsim_simple_pkg/README.md

 # Navigate to your ROS2 workspace
 cd /path/to/your/ros2_ws

+# Build
+colcon build --packages-select airsim_simple_pkg
-# Build with symlink install for development (recommended)
+# or build with symlink for dev
-colcon build --packages-select airsim_simple_pkg --symlink-install
+# colcon build --packages-select airsim_simple_pkg --symlink-install

 # Source the workspace
 source install/setup.bash